Anon-Planet/thgtoa/guide.md

 **Do not use a live system on a Software supervised/monitored device on a known network.**

 **Refer to the Tails route to achieve this.
-See [The Tails route][The Tor Browser route:] and [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option] sections.**
+See [The Tails route][The Tor Browser route:] and [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:] sections.**

-# Appendix V: What browser to use in your Guest VM/Disposable VM
+# Appendix V: What browser to use in your Guest VM/Disposable VM:

 There are 6 possibilities of browser to use on your guest/disposable VM: